Heather Suttie: Career

-From 2001-2005, she presented Beat 106's Breakfast Show and drivetime shows from 2001 to 2005.
-From 2005 to 2008 she presented the drivetime slot on Xfm Scotland along with stintspresenting the supermarket instore radio for the Co-Op supermarket.
+From 2001 to 2005, she presented Beat 106's Breakfast Show and drivetime shows from 2001 to 2005.
+From 2005 to 2008, she presented the drivetime slot on Xfm Scotland along with stintspresenting the supermarket instore radio for the Co-Op supermarket.

-From 2014 to 2016 she presented a four-part BBC Radio Scotland series The Day I Changed My Life.
+From 2014 to 2016, she presented a four-part BBC Radio Scotland series The Day I Changed My Life.

 Suttie's live work included Princess Productions, Done & Dusted, Blink TV, ITV2, BBC1, BBC2 and STV.

 Her eco campaigns include ecomunky and Say No To Plastic, with projects with The Daily Record, Aimee McWilliams and Oran Mor, hosting vintage and eco sales from 2007 to 2011.
 This included promotional features, and appearances on The Today programme and Jeremy Vine on BBC4 and BBC2.
 The Scottish Government mentioned her ideas on reducing plastic bag waste and campaigning for their 5p plastic bag charge in Scotland.

-Voice-over work includes Tesco in-store radio, monster.co.uk, Clairol, Irn Bru and other radio advertisers.
+Voice-over work includes for Tesco in-store radio, monster.co.uk, Clairol, Irn Bru and other radio advertisers.

-In the past she hosted awards events including the CIS Excellence Awards (2003–2009), The Evening Times, Property Executive Awards (2007–2009 in Glasgow and Manchester), and a number of events for The Herald newspaper.
+In the past, she has hosted awards events, including the CIS Excellence Awards (2003–2009), The Evening Times, Property Executive Awards (2007–2009 in Glasgow and Manchester), and a number of events for The Herald newspaper.

-1999-2000 she wrote a social diary column for The Sunday Post and 2000-2010, Suttie wrote a weekly clubs column for The Evening Times.
-In 2018 she began writing book puffs for the Sunday Mail.
+From 1999 to 2000, Suttie wrote a social diary column for The Sunday Post and from 2000 to 2010, she wrote a weekly clubs column for The Evening Times.
+In 2018, she began writing book puffs for the Sunday Mail.

-Suttie blogged about a year in Tanzania in 2011 working voluntarily with the Chief Buddhist Monk of the African continent.
+Suttie blogged about a year in Tanzania in 2011, working voluntarily with the Chief Buddhist Monk of the African continent.